nexuslrf/knowledge_consistency/README.md

 ### Get checkpoints:

-You can download our pretrained checkpoint at baidu wangpan: https://pan.baidu.com/s/1iYxQ5QFIUhhEXp-foiAJCQ code: 675n.
+You can download our pretrained checkpoint at [onedrive](https://1drv.ms/f/s!Amc5_0GAHzFXmnk3FPJbyJmOlwbi).
 Then put these checkpoints to `./model_checkpoints/`.

 ### Training the classification net: